Morroco's El Yamiq seals Genoa move, set to miss CHAN final

 Earlier in the tournament, a Sudanese player who left his domestic league for a Libyan club was allowed to compete until his registration at his new side was confirmed.

-He then became ineligible - and a CAF hearing confirmed that was the correct approach, after an appeal by Guinea.
+He then became ineligible - and a Confederaton of African Football (Caf) hearing confirmed that was the correct approach, after an appeal by Guinea.

 Yamiq told the BBC after the game against Libya that he still did not know whether the move to Genoa had been confirmed, so it was concluded in the last few hours of the transfer window.

-CAF have already announced that they will look at the rules in time for the next CHAN, with a cut-off date after which a player could move without losing eligibility for the tournament one of the options.
+Caf has already announced that they will look at the rules in time for the next CHAN, with a cut-off date after which a player could move without losing eligibility for the tournament one of the options.

 Morocco also had Achraf Bencharki on the pitch for the game against Libya - even though his move to Al Hilal had been announced by the Saudi side on January 22nd.